 For your second seafood course, enjoy some salmon tartare with capelin roe and lovage.
 Capelin roe is another Icelandic delicacy.
 It’s cheaper than caviar but still packs the same salty punch.
 The citrusy lovage added some acidity to balance out the salt in the dish.

 At last the meat arrives!
 This is a beef tataki with ponzu.
-In many ways, it was similar to the tataki dish I had eaten at sushi social the previous night.
 Japanese food seems to be popular in Iceland.
 It makes sense because both countries consume a lot of seafood, including well.
 Also I think that Icelandic black costume of my nightmares could really catch on in the next J-horror movie.

-Even though Iceland is more known for sheep than beef, they do have special cows for skyr milk and meat that have been developing their unique flavor in Icelandic isolation for centuries.
+Even though Iceland is more known for sheep than beef, they do have special cows for skyr milk and meat.
 So if you do partake of beef, be sure to snack on these mythical beasts if you have a chance.

 Here we have a teeny snack before the main course arrives.
 This is scallops served with lumpfish roe and butter.
 We’ve only had five courses and four have had seafood and three have had fish eggs!
 The Icelandic people really know how to live, let me tell you!

 Finally, the main course arrives!
 And in Iceland, the main attraction can mean only one thing: bring on the lamb!
 This tender Icelandic lamb was served with few frills or distractions, to showcase the quality of the meat.
 You’ve got some asparagus for greens, some mashed potatoes for starch, but other than that, there’s nothing to distract you from the deliciousness that only centuries of sheep inbreeding on an isolated island can provide.